AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 </ul>

 <h3>The saveCanvas() function</h3>
 Golan Levin's template works well, however you might have to rate limit the frame rate of your sketches for this to work well.
-Running your sketch at full 50-60FPS, and trying to save each individual frame in quick succession might be taxing on your browser.
+In other words, running your sketch at full 50-60FPS, and trying to save each individual frame in quick succession might be taxing on your browser.
 I've tried with chrome and microsoft edge and in both cases they tried to throttle these quick downloads, making it such that many frames were missing in the final output folder.

 After some help from the birbs nest discord it seems that setting the FPS via the frameRate() command to something low like 1-5 frames per second, makes it much more consistent and reliable.
 However it takes a tad bit longer that way.

 <h3>Saving frames with CCapture</h3>
 CCapture is a javascript library for capturing canvas based animations, such as the P5JS canvas for example.
-The library can be found <a href='https://github.com/spite/ccapture.js/'>here</a>
+The library can be found <a href='https://github.com/spite/ccapture.js/'>here</a>.

-Jeff's template is fantastic and can also be configured to work with the processing editor in the P5JS mode.
+Jeff's a href='https://github.com/ippsketch/p5js-animation-to-png-template'>template</a> is simply fantastic and all you basically need.
 After running your sketch and setting the parameters in the code, you'll receive a .tar file that holds all the frames that you require to make your GIF.

 <h3>Using the createLoop package</h3>
 This one doesn't give you the individual frames per se, but directly creates a GIF underneath the P5JS canvas, which you can then save to your device.
 Since a GIF is merely a concatenation of frames, you could then load that GIF into your editor of choice to make some changes, or manipulate it with a command line tool like FFMPEG.

 The createLoop package can be used as follows in your sketch, where you'll have to add a new script tag in the html file, and a single line in the setup function of your sketch.
 The html:
-<pre><code>&lt;!DOCTYPE html&gt;
-&lt;html lang="en"&gt;
+<pre><code>&lt;html&gt;
   &lt;head&gt;
     &lt;script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.4.0/p5.js"&gt;&lt;/script&gt;
     &lt;script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.4.0/addons/p5.sound.min.js"&gt;&lt;/script&gt;